dask/distributed/docs/source/worker.rst

     client.run(trim_memory)

 This should be only used as a one-off debugging experiment.
 Watch the dashboard while running the above code.
 If unmanaged worker memory (on the "Bytes stored" plot) decreases significantly after calling ``client.run(trim_memory)``, then move on to the next section.
 Otherwise, you likely do have a memory leak.

-Note that you should only run this ``malloc_trim`` if you are using the default glibc memory allocator.
-When using a custom allocator, this could cause unexpected behavior including segfaults.
-(If you don't know what this means, you're probably using the default glibc allocator and are safe to run this.)
+Note that you should only run this `malloc_trim`_ if you are using the default glibc memory allocator.
+When using a custom allocator such as `jemalloc`_ (see below), this could cause unexpected behavior including segfaults.
+(If you don't know what this means, you're probably using the default glibc allocator and are safe to run this).

 Automatically trim memory
 ~~~~~~~~~~~~~~~~~~~~~~~~~
-*Linux only*
+*Linux workers only*

 To aggressively and automatically trim the memory in a production environment, you
 should instead set the environment variable ``MALLOC_TRIM_THRESHOLD_`` (note the final
-underscore) to 0 or a low number; see the `mallopt <https://man7.org/linux/man-pages/man3/mallopt.3.html>`_ man page for details.
+underscore) to 0 or a low number; see the `mallopt`_ man page for details.
 Reducing
 this value will increase the number of syscalls, and as a consequence may degrade
 performance. **The variable must be set before starting the ``dask-worker`` process.**